AdobeDocs/experience-platform.en/help/xdm/schema/best-practices.md

 Before reading this guide, please review the [XDM System overview](../home.md) for a high-level introduction to XDM and its role within Experience Platform.

-This guide focuses exclusively on key considerations regarding schema design.
+Additionally, this guide focuses exclusively on key considerations regarding schema design.
 It is therefore strongly recommended that you refer to the [basics of schema composition](./composition.md) for detailed explanations of the individual schema elements mentioned throughout this guide.

 ## Best practices summary